 - Fodor's Choice

-The museum drew 90,000 visitors in its first month and proved it is spacious enough to accommodate such crowds (happily, as a whopping 1,309,859 visitors entered the doors of the ingenious, airy structure in 2010).
-Unlike its crammed, dusty predecessor, there is lots of elbow room, from the museum's olive tree-dotted grounds to its prized, top-floor Parthenon Gallery.
+The museum drew 90,000 visitors in its first month and proved it is spacious enough to accommodate such crowds (happily, as a whopping 5,503,677 visitors had entered the doors of the ingenious, airy structure by June 2013).
+Unlike its crammed, dusty predecessor, there is lots of elbow room, from the museum's olive tree–dotted grounds to its prized, top-floor Parthenon Gallery.
 The terrace restaurant with an eagle eye's view of the Acropolis, right next to the large gift shop, has also been an instant hit.

 Regal glass walkways, very high ceilings, and panoramic views are all part of the experience.
 In the five-level museum, every shade of marble is on display and bathed in abundant, UV-safe natural light.
 Visitors pass into the museum through a broad entrance and move ever upwards.
 Delicate ancient craftsmanship is contrasted throughout with industrial modern accents (massive columns and symmetrical wall apertures); abundant glass on floors and balcony spaces allow the exhibition levels to gracefully communicate with each other.